Since 2008, CEBA has offered a day-long beekeeping workshop at the end of February, the best time of the year to start beekeeping.

 Session topics, which may vary each year, include:

-As part of the $50 registration fee, participants receive the book "First Lessons in Beekeeping" by Keith S. Delaplane.
+As part of the Registration Fee, participants receive the book "First Lessons in Beekeeping" by Keith S. Delaplane.

 The workshop is open to the public.
-CEBA members attend for free if they have been members for at least six months.
-All participants must be at least 12 years old.
+CEBA members can repeat the FUNdamentals Basic for free if they have been members for at least six months.
+All participants must be at least 16 years old.

 For more information about this workshop, email firstname.lastname@example.org.